LabZDjee/tiny-us-metric-converter/README.md

 The links that are generated from this process are complete and substantial.
 While most sites/apps support about 2,000 bytes, some can handle more

 Once the link is sent and opened, it loads **itty.bitty.site** to reverse the process, which is done completely on device.
 Data are extracted, inflated, and then shown in the web browser

+## Where does *itty-bitty* come from?

+In English, *itty-bitty* [ĭt′ē-bĭt′ē], sometimes written *itsy-bitsy*, means very small, probably an alteration of *little bit*.
+The technique used here is available on GitHub at: https://github.com/alcor/itty-bitty

+It has been developed by **Nicholas Jitkoff**  and published in July 2018.
+Nicholas, former lead designer for Google’s Material Design team for 10 years, was appointed VP of design at Dropbox in February 2017